oracle/weblogic-azure/.github/it/README.md

       ```

    Both scripts require that you have already run `az login`, `gh auth login`, and have `yq` 4.x installed.
 The scripts will set the required GitHub repository secrets automatically.

+- [ ] If you are setting up a new Azure subscription to run the tests, see [Trouble Shooting](#some-notes-on-preparing-a-new-azure-subscription-to-run-the-tests).

 - [ ] Access to the `it` branch for report storage